John O'Connor Power: Land War

 'The whole countryside had flocked together, as at a word of command, including horsemen enough to form a regiment of cavalry, and Mr. Power, who had sounded all the subterranean depths of Irish disaffection, spoke very solemnly of what was coming.
 It was the first whisper I heard of the Land League movement, although even the name was not yet invented.'

 After Parnell and Davitt addressed the follow-up meeting at Westport, County Mayo on 8 June 1879 they took control of the growing Land War.
 T. M. Healy gives his view of how O'Connor Power was frozen out of the Land League:

 Stirrings of ambition and resentment may have been ingredients in Parnell's action in joining Davitt and cold-shouldering Power, but what can lessen admiration for the pluck with which he threw himself into a movement which involved him and his relatives in danger and loss?
-His rents in Co.
-Wicklow and those of his brothers in Armagh and Carlow were at stake.
+His rents in County Wicklow and those of his brothers in Armagh and Carlow were at stake.

 Towards the close of the session Power wrote me: